MUDEFORD SAILING CLUB OPTIMIST REGATTA FLEET EVENT SATURDAY

 IDENTIFICATION AND ADVERTISING

-Each competitor shall display his sail number on his mainsail.
+Each competitor shall display his sail number on their mainsail.

 NOTICES TO COMPETITORS